Yan Xishan: Taiyuan Campaign

 By 1948, Yan's forces had suffered a succession of serious military defeats by the Communists, lost control of southern and central Shanxi, and were surrounded on all sides by territory controlled by the Communists.
 Anticipating an assault on northern Shanxi, Yan prepared his armies by fortifying over 5,000 bunkers, constructed over the rugged natural terrain surrounding Taiyuan.
-The Nationalist 30th Army was airlifted from Xian to Taiyuan to fortify the city, which was protected by over 600 pieces of artillery.
+The Nationalist 30th Army was airlifted from Xi'an to Taiyuan to fortify the city, which was protected by over 600 pieces of artillery.
 Yan repeatedly declared his intentions to die in the city during that period.
 The total number of Nationalist troops present in northern Shanxi by the fall of 1948 was 145,000.

 To overcome the defenses, the Communist commander Xu Xiangqian developed a strategy of engaging positions on the outskirts of Taiyuan before the city itself was besieged.
 The first hostilities in the Taiyuan Campaign occurred on 5 October 1948.
 By 13 November, the Communists had succeeded in taking the area around the eastern side of Taiyuan.
 The Nationalists suffered serious setbacks when entire divisions defected or surrendered.
 In one case, a Nationalist division, led by Dai Bingnan, pretended to surrender but then arrested the Communist officers who entered Dai's camp to accept.
 Yan Xishan mistakenly believed the leader of the arrested group, Jin Fu, was the high-ranking Communist leader Hu Yaobang, who the Nationalists believed was active in the region.
 Yan airlifted the captured group to Chiang, who executed them after they had failed to produce important information.
 Dai himself was rewarded with a large amount of gold for his actions but was not allowed to be airlifted out of Taiyuan.
 After the city fell, he was captured, tried in a well-propagandized show trial, and publicly executed.

 Between November 1948 and April 1949, a stalemate was reached, and there was little advancement by either side.
 Tactics used by the Communists during that time included psychological warfare, such as forcing relatives of the Nationalist defenders to the front to ask for the defenders' surrender.
 Those tactics were successful, as from 1 December 1948 to March 1949, over 12,000 Nationalist soldiers surrendered.